-Sometimes we can't write and I think that's okay.
+Sometimes we can't write and that's okay.
 Writing is a complex and draining process.
 It can be a brutal procedure at times when someone writes almost every day.
-Instead, it may be better just to curl up into a ball with a warm blanket.
+Instead, it may be better to curl up into a ball with a warm blanket.
 Especially during a busy time, writing gets sore and tiring.
 Writing is … Continue reading Writers can’t always write

 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

-“The road to hell is paved with adverbs.” - Stephen King Adverbs have become some of the most hated words in the English language, especially for writers.
-Although, it's hard to see how adverbs slow stories down sometimes.
-Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate the story … Continue reading Writing adverbs
+“The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
+Though it's hard to see how adverbs slow stories down.
+Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 Can people dream too big?
 Is it too much to want to change the world?
-Perhaps I thought of doing that too early on.
+I thought of doing that early on.
 I loved every time I made someone smile as a kid.
 I wanted more of it.
 Craved it.
-Writing was my forte out of everything, so I decided to change the … Continue reading Am I writing too big?
+Writing was my forte out of everything, so I decided to change the world through … Continue reading Am I writing too big?